kubedb/cli/docs/elastic.md

 # Elastics

 ## What is Elastic
 A `Elastic` is a Kubernetes `Third Party Object` (TPR).
-It provides declarative configuration for [Elastic](https://github.com/Elastic/Elastic) in a Kubernetes native way.
-You only need to describe the desired backup operations in a Elastic object, and the Stash operator will reconfigure the matching workloads to the desired state for you.
+It provides declarative configuration for [Elasticsearch](https://www.elastic.co/products/elasticsearch) in a Kubernetes native way.
+You only need to describe the desired database configuration in a Elastic object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Elastic Spec
 As with all other Kubernetes objects, a Elastic needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Elastic object.

-### Create Elastic

-**L**ets create a simple elasticsearch database using following yaml.

 ```yaml
 apiVersion: kubedb.com/v1alpha1